AndyA/jsonpath-faster/README.md

 | `$.store.book[1]`           |  63,779  |       8,686,778 | 136.63 |
 | `$.store.bicycle["color"]`  |  59,106  |       8,244,142 | 139.54 |

-With longer paths the advantage increases.
+With longer paths the speed advantage increases.
+You can also use [Nests](#nests) to combine multiple JSONpaths and corresponding actions into a single function eliminating the redundancy of scanning the same parts of an object multiple times.

 ### Memory usage